 The 5140 comes in a fully polished round case, with a convex bezel, and measures a sleek 37.2 mm by 8.90 mm.
-Functions include: hours, minutes, moon phases, 24-hour dial, and perpetual calendar (day, date, month and leap year indicator).
-Hour markers are hand applied (hand set for the diamond model).
-Hour and minute hands are dauphine-shaped, with leaf-shaped hands for all of the other indications.
+Functions include hours, minutes, moon phases, 24-hour dial, and perpetual calendar (day, date, month, and leap year indicator).
+Hour markers are hand applied (handset for the diamond model).
+The hour and minute hands are dauphine-shaped, with leaf-shaped hands for all of the other indications.

-The ultra-thin caliber 240Q, is also unchanged.
-It is is a mere 3.88 mm thick, and has a 22K micro-rotor that allows the movement to be fully appreciated, without sacrificing the convenience of automatic winding.
+The ultra-thin caliber 240Q is also unchanged.
+It’s a mere 3.88 mm thick and has a 22K micro-rotor that allows the movement to be fully appreciated, without sacrificing the convenience of automatic winding.
 The mainplate features a perlage finish.
 The bridges and rotor have beautiful Geneva stripes.
-And all edges have been perfectly bevelled by hand.
+And all edges have been perfectly beveled by hand.
 The movement consists of 275 total parts, 27 of which are jewels, and a power reserve of 48-hours.
-The Gyromax balance wheel oscillates back and fourth at 3Hz (or 21,600 times per hour).
+The Gyromax balance wheel oscillates back and forth at 3Hz (or 21,600 times per hour).